OurBigAdventure/Swift_NSFW_Detector/README.md

 If you've ever allowed users to share images you are probably wishing you had implemented a 'hotdog' filter.
 Now you can easily filter images when they are selected or before they are shared.

-The MLModel used in this implementation is the OpenNSFW.mlmodel
+The MLModel used in this implementation is Yahoo's OpenNSFW.mlmodel

 Based on https://github.com/kashif/NsfwDetector this extension makes implementation much simpler.